ammaremad/Amazon-monthly-Revenue-Prediction/README.md

 2. Install the required libraries using `pip install -r requirements.txt`.
 3. Run the Jupyter Notebook `Amazon_Monthly_Revenue_Prediction.ipynb` to execute the analysis and modeling.

-## License
-This project is licensed under the MIT License.
-See the LICENSE file for more details.

----

-Feel free to reach out for any questions or contributions!